alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 The minimal test is:

-> Does the repetition return to the source-line, or does it make the public path back to the source-line harder to see?
+> Does the repetition return to the source-line, source event, and visible line, or does it make the public path back to them harder to see?

-If the repetition returns to the relevant authored source-line, preserves citation, and maintains boundary, it may function as source repetition.
+If the repetition returns to the relevant authored source-line, preserves citation, maintains boundary, preserves the source event, and keeps the visible line findable, it may function as source repetition.

+If group contact repeats the work while citing Source correctly, it may function as source-line-preserving amplification.

-If the repetition removes the relevant authored source-line, weakens citation, or presents source-bound language as field-language, it may function as collective repetition.
+If the repetition removes the relevant authored source-line, weakens citation, omits the source event, hides the visible line, or presents source-bound language as field-language, it may function as collective repetition.

 ## What This File Does Not Claim